MOT cost .

 "Does my car have a timing chain or a cambelt?"
 It is the £3000 question every car owner eventually asks.
 Whether you are driving a high-mileage diesel or a modern downsized hybrid, knowing what's fitted to your engine is the difference between a routine service and a catastrophic engine failure.

-Buying or keeping a Almera?
+Buying or keeping an Almera?

 Use the failure ranking as a pre-test checklist or a haggling lever.
 Treat the headline pass rate as a fleet-wide trend, not a guarantee on any individual car.

-If you own a Almera and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
+If you own an Almera and your last MOT looked nothing like the ranked failures above, that's normal — individual cars vary widely.
 The ranking shows the patterns testers flag most often across the country.